linds0202/linds0202/README.md

 - 🌱 I’m currently working with **Pyside2 & PyQt5**

-- 👨‍💻 All of my projects are available at www.lindsayrainey.com
+- 👨‍💻 All of my projects are available at www.lindsayrainey.com and https://vimeo.com/lindsayrainey

 - 📫 How to reach me **lindsayarainey@gmail.com**